Dog Consultation Home Visit

-At an initial 2-hour home visit consultation appointment I take a full and detailed case history, to try to work out what is going on.
+At an initial 2-3 hour home visit consultation appointment I take a full and detailed case history, to try to work out what is going on.
 During the consultation I demonstrate training techniques where appropriate and we may go for a walk.
 You also receive a copy of the 4-Legs-Good Dog Training Manual, containing useful background information and how-to sheets - there is also a link to useful video resources via the website.
 Your tailor-made report will follow about a week after the initial appointment and it will tie into the Dog Training Manual to complete your behaviour plan.
 The cost of a home visit consultations also include a 45 minute follow-up appointment, usually about a month to 6 weeks later.
-This can be either in person at one of my weekly clinics on a Monday or Tuesday at the West Midlands Showground or by Skype.
+This can be either in person at one of my weekly clinics on a Tuesday or Wednesday at the West Midlands Showground or by Skype.
 Unlimited email and telephone support is also part of the deal.

 You will need to see your vet first to ensure that any physiological cause for the problem behaviour is eliminated, then they will be able to refer you to us.
 You can download a vet referral form here.